Private/Alternative Loan Resources

 Steps to follow to obtain an education loan

-- Step 1: Determine the amount of loan needed by using the Direct Cost Calculator
+- Step 1: Determine the amount of loan needed by using our Net Price Calculator

 Remember to borrow only what you need!

 - Step 2: Find a credit worthy co-signer (advised, but not required by all lenders)

 Many lenders will require you to obtain a credit-worthy co-signer to borrow; however, this is not a requirement for all lenders.

 - Step 3: Compare lenders and borrowers benefits

 Carefully choose the lender that best meets your needs!
 View our historic list of lenders below.